Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

     );
     $table->add_filter($standardfilter);

-### Customfiled filter
-The Custom filed allows to create filters on custom fields.
-You need to intantiate a filter and pass the name of the custom filed shortname into contructor.

-    $newfilter = new customfieldfilter('customfieldname', 'Custom field name');

-It is important to pass the custom field ID by calling `set_sql_for_fieldid` immediately after intantiation.
-It takes the custom field ID instead of custom field shortname to keep the condition performance in a high level.

-    set_sql_for_fieldid($customfieldid);

-If you need to select custom fields from the table rather than curomfield_field such as user_custom_filed you need to pass your prefered SQL into filter using `set_sql` function.

-    set_sql($sql, $columnname);

-The privoded $sql must respect a structure of a subquery select which have keywords `SELECT`, `FROM`, `WHERE` , table name inside `{}` and a `:where` placeholder.

-The argumnet `$column` is the name of the column which keeps the value inside the desired table.
-As an example, in hte case that we want to make a filter on a custom profile field with name `supervisor` we need to create a custom field filter as follow:

-    $newfilter = new customfieldfilter('supervisor', 'Supervisor ID');
-    $newfilter->set_sql(
-        'id IN (
-                SELECT userid
-                FROM {user_info_data} uid
-                WHERE uid.fieldid = CUSTOM_PROFILE_FIELD_ID
-                AND :where)
-        ',
-        'uid.data'
-        );

-As you know `data` is the name of the column which keeps value of 'supervisor' custom field in the `user_info_field` table.

 ### Customfield filter

 The **Customfield filter** allows you to create filters on custom fields.
 You need to instantiate a filter and pass the shortname of the custom field into the constructor.